gildasmorvan/similar2logo/README.md

 ## Running Similar2Logo

 When using the git repository version of Similar2Logo, running simulations is easier with a Java IDE supporting maven, such that the [eclipse framework](https://eclipse.org/downloads/).
-Indeed, such framework automate the identification of the required libraries, and running a simulation simply requires to identify the main class of the simulation and run it through the IDE.
+Indeed, such framework automates the identification of the required libraries, and running a simulation simply requires to identify the main class of the simulation and run it through the IDE.

 When you launch a Similar2Logo simulation, your browser should open a page that looks like this.